bcgov/nr-arch/adrs/doc/adr/0002-record-architecture-decisions-detailed-template.md

 * ... <!-- numbers of links can vary -->g this decision, and any context that influences or constrains the decision.

 ## Decision
+What is the change that we're proposing and/or doing?
 The change that we're proposing or have agreed to implement.

 ## Consequences